daveho/PygmyMarmoset/README.md

 1. Run the `fetchdeps.pl` script to fetch dependencies.
 2. Import all of the projects in the repository into Eclipse.
-3. Create a MariaDB database called `pygmymarmoset` using the MariaDB `root` account.
+3. Create a MariaDB database called `pygmymarmosetdb` using the MariaDB `root` account.
 4. Make sure it is possible to log into the MariaDB `root` account using the password `root`.
 5. Run the `CreateDatabase` program in the `PygmyMarmosetPersistence` project.
 This will create the database tables and create an initial user account with superuser privileges.
 6. Run the `Main` program in the `PygmyMarmosetLauncher` project.